GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 !!! r-project

+    ```r
-    `# this command shows the current working directory getwd()`
+    # this command shows the current working directory getwd()
+    ```

 !!! question "Exercise : Work interactively in R"

     What happens when you try to enter the `getwd()` command in the Console pane?

     ??? success "Solution"

         You will get the same output you did as when you ran `getwd()` from the source.
-You can run any command in the Console, however, executing it from the source script will make it easier for us to record what we have done, and ultimately run an entire script, instead of entering commands one-by-one. {: .solution} {:
+You can run any command in the Console, however, executing it from the source script will make it easier for us to record what we have done, and ultimately run an entire script, instead of entering commands one-by-one.
-         .challenge}

 For the purposes of this exercise we want you to be in the directory `"/home/shared/<USERID>/R4Genomics"`.
 What if you weren't?
 You can set your home directory using the `setwd()` command.
-Enter this command in your script, but *don't run* this yet.
+Enter this command in your script, but ***don't run*** this yet.

 !!! r-project

+    ```r
-    `# This sets the working directory setwd()`
+    # This sets the working directory
+    setwd()
+    ```

 You may have guessed, you need to tell the `setwd()` command what directory you want to set as your working directory.
-To do so, inside of the parentheses, open a set of quotes.
+To do so, inside of the parentheses, open a set of quotes `""`.
 Inside the quotes enter a `/` which is the root directory for Linux.
-Next, use the `Tab` key, to take advantage of RStudio's Tab-autocompletion method, to select `home`, `dcuser`, and `dc_genomics_r` directory.
-The path in your script should look like
+Next, use the `Tab` key, to take advantage of RStudio's tab-autocompletion method, to select `home`, `shared`, your `<USERID>` and `R4Genomics` directory.
+The path in your script should look like this:
-this:

 !!! r-project

+    ```r
-    `# This sets the working directory setwd("/home/shared/<USERID>/R4Genomics")`
+    # This sets the working directory
+    setwd("/home/shared/<USERID>/R4Genomics")
+    ```

 When you run this command, the console repeats the command, but gives you no output.
 Instead, you see the blank R prompt: `>`.